open-mmlab/mmdeploy/docs/en/05-supported-backends/rknn.md

 ## Deployment config

 With the deployment config, you can modify the `backend_config` for your preference.
-A example `backend_config` of mmclassification is shown as below:
+An example `backend_config` of mmclassification is shown as below:

 ```python
 backend_config = dict(